Mauricio Dubon Player Props: Astros vs. Athletics

-The Houston Astros, including Mauricio Dubon (.217 on-base percentage in past 10 games, 84 points below season-long percentage), take on starting pitcher Hogan Harris and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 9:40 PM ET.
+The Houston Astros, including Mauricio Dubon (.178 batting average in his past 10 games), battle starter JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rockies.
+In his most recent game he had a one-hit performance (1-for-4) against the Athletics.

 Mauricio Dubon Game Info & Props vs. the Athletics